S1D1T1/SingleWindow/README.md

 - Create persistent windows for SwiftUI views
 - Programmatically open or close windows
+- Access to the underlying AppKit `NSWindow` object
 - Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
 - Menu command for toggling window visibility, with optional keyboard shortcuts
 - Option to create windows on external displays
-- Access to the underlying AppKit `NSWindow` object

 ## Installation

 ### Swift Package Manager

 SingleWindow can be installed using the Swift Package Manager.
-Add the package to your Xcode project by selecting `File` > `Add Packages` and entering the repository URL:
+Add the package to your Xcode project by selecting `File` > `Add Package Dependencies...` and entering the repository URL:

 ```
 https://github.com/S1D1T1/SingleWindow.git